moomoo02/Voxel-Engine/README.md

-# My Learning OpenGL Journey
+# My Voxel Engine Journey
-Hello, this is where I'm learning OpenGl.
+Hello, this is where I'm learning OpenGl and modern C++ by building a voxel engine.
 Since I will be always changing the code around to learn new concepts, I want to keep in memory all the graphics that I produced.
 Below is my journey of every graphic I created, sorted from earliest to latest.
  <table><tr><tr>
             <td valign="bottom">
             <img src="./Memories/FragmentInterpolation.png" width="200"><br>